 Read: Climate, cybersecurity risks increasing for federally regulated pension plans: OSFI outlook

-“The takeaway from the act is that in order to adequately protect plan members’ rights and benefits — administrators also must make sure and mitigate [information technology] risks.”
+“The takeaway from the act is that in order to adequately protect plan members’ rights and benefits, administrators also must make sure and mitigate [information technology] risks.”

 Read: OSFI’s draft pension cybersecurity standard may lead to duplication, increased risk: ACPM

-Kakan outlined the CWIPP’s protocol for dealing with a cybersecurity risk scenario.
+During the session, Kakan also outlined the CWIPP’s protocol for dealing with a cybersecurity risk scenario.
 The first step is to cut unauthorized access by a system shutdown and recovery process.
 Depending on the opinion of the legal counsel available, the plan sponsor would then inform privacy commissioners and complete a breach report form under the Personal Information Protection and Electronic Documents Act.
 In this scenario, the board chair would then inform the insurer of the threat.
 Records of the incident would be maintained for 24 months and then made available if a request is filed.

 “The results of the breach investigation and related plans should be put on the agenda for the board trustees at the next meeting.”